mnieber/translite/README.md

 ## Features

 Below we'll describe the features of this translation library.
-The examples in the synopsishelp to clarify how these features are used.
+The examples in the synopsis help to clarify how these features are used.
 The input to the translation function is a string that we call the "identifier".
 The output is the translation of the identifier into the selected language.
-In other words: if you target English as one of the output languages, you will write an English translation for each identifier.
+In other words: if you target English as one of the output languages, then you will write an English translation for each identifier.
 Note that the identifier itself is never used as a translation.
 My personal preference is to create identifiers by concatenating the first words of the english translation, e.g.
 "Welcome-to-this-webpage".
 Of course, you can also use regular english words and sentences as the identifier, but the use of hyphens or underscores makes it clear that it's only used as an *input*.